TweePower/twee-sugarcube-random-events/README.md

 - a set of conditions
 - flags to enable/disable random events
 - flags and counters to limit the triggering of events at a certain point in time
-- and duplicate all that code if needed to trigger random events in other passage
+- and duplicate all that code if needed to trigger random events in other passages or by other conditions

 As a result, the code is complex, difficult to maintain, and has bugs due to numerous duplicates.